juniinacio/BurpSuite/docs/en-US/Get-BurpSuiteAgent.md

 ```

 ### -ID
-Specifies the scan configuration ID.
+Specifies the ID of the agent to retrieve.

 ```yaml
 Type: String